 Some circles feel this topic is rather controversial, but many of those with concerns about their cognitive future feel it’s worth a try, like me.
 There’s obviously little interest in researching this inside the medical system, with its billions of dollars in revenue and government funds to develop drugs that can be patented.

 The anecdotal evidence of the success in slowing, stopping, and even reversing Alzheimer’s in many people using coconut oil is so noteworthy that I feel it is unwise to discount it.
-After all, it is a fact that Alzheimer’s drugs have been a huge failure until now.
+After all, it is a fact that Alzheimer’s drugs have been a huge failure.

 There is currently one trial in the U.S. looking at the effects of coconut oil on Alzheimer’s Disease.
 It was started at the University of Florida’s Health Byrd Alzheimer’s Institute.
 They have a study currently in progress where they have enrolled 65 individuals with mild to moderate Alzheimer’s to measure the effects of coconut oil, versus a placebo, on the disease.